csvpath/csvpath/README.md

     <tr>
         <td>Variable </td>
         <td>Value</td>
         <td>True/False when value tested.
-True when set, True/False existence when used alone</td>
+True when set</td>
         <td>An @ followed by a name.
 A variable is
             set or tested depending on the usage.
-By itself, it is an existence test.
 When used as the left hand side of an "=" its value is set.
             When it is used on either side of an "==" it is an equality test.
             Variables can take an `onmatch` qualifier to indicate that the variable should